ayton-ps/website/content/_index.md

 ## School uniform

 Our uniform is worn on Mondays, Wednesdays and Fridays.
-Uniform with embroidered school logo is [**available from FPUniformz**](https://www.fpuniformz.com/product-category/schools/primary-school/ayton-primary-school/), but **is not required**.
+Uniform with embroidered school logo is [available from FPUniformz](https://www.fpuniformz.com/product-category/schools/primary-school/ayton-primary-school/), but **is not required**.

 * Maroon jumper or cardigan
 * light blue (or white) polo shirt (or shirt)